 Turn on some background noise to help drown out the small, distracting noises of your workspace so you can focus.

 If music is your go-to, find a playlist or an artist that really pumps you up or clears your head.
 I listen to Lindsey Stirling when I really need to buckle down and focus because there are no words for me to get distracted by but the music is still energetic.

-Sometimes a TV on quietly playing a show you’ve seen too many times or a white noise machine can do the trick too.
+Sometimes quietly playing a show on TV that you’ve seen too many times or a white noise machine can do the trick too.

 Try out a few options to see what really works for you.

 Can’t Think of a New Topic to Write About?